 - Programming and Learning – Writer in Residence – 2019 Residency:

 The Writer in Residence program, now entering its 15th year, is one of VPL’s most successful ventures.
 The program provides a selected writer with a paid, full-time, sixteen-week residency.
 The author spends 40% of their time working on a personal writing project and 60% of their time sharing their expertise through workshops, one-to-one mentoring of aspiring writers, and creating memorable public events.
-This year’s residency will feature an established Canadian screenwriter.
+This year’s residency will feature an established a Canadian screenwriter.

 - Programming and Learning – Exhibition Event Opening Support: